open-sauced-craftwork/browser-extension/README.md

 API example:

 When viewing [bdougie](https://github.com/bdougie) you will check his handle using the users service in api.opensauced.pizza to confirm he is an OpenSauced user.
-When checking [defunkt](https://github.com/defunkt) you will confirm he is not an OpenSauced user.
+When checking [open-sauced-robot-vortex](https://github.com/open-sauced-robot-vortex) you will confirm that this GitHub account is *not* an OpenSauced user.

 ```
 GET https://api.opensauced.pizza/v1/users/bdougie